-Worse yet, parrot feces are not solid and have no discernible shape.
-They’re watery and often in the form of a splatter.
-They dry quickly and can stain if not cleaned properly.
-This makes it a lot more difficult to pick up than the firm drops made by other kinds of pets.
+Worse still, parrot feces aren’t solid and have no discernible shape.
+They’re watery and will splatter.
+They dry quickly and can stain if not cleaned up.

 Parrots are messy eaters.
 Because of their beaks, they’re not guaranteed to pick up food on the first try.

-- Parrots do not have lips, so food may even fall out as they swallow it.
+- Parrots don’t have lips, so food may fall out as they swallow it

-Even if their dexterous beaks are able to quickly pick up the remains, this can still create a mess.
+Even if their dexterous beaks can quickly pick up the remains, this can still create a mess.
 To make things worse, parrots display certain body language as they eat.
 They may:

 - Tap at food with their beak multiple times